madanyc/workfront-learn.en/help/administration-and-setup/layout-templates/customize-workfront-terminology.md

 ---
 # Customize [!DNL Workfront] terminology

-In this video, you will learn how to set [!DNL Adobe Workfront] terminology with a layout template.
+In this video, you will learn how to set terminology with a layout template.

 >[!VIDEO](https://video.tv.adobe.com/v/335074/?quality=12)